United States Secret Service

 • Major presidential and vice-presidential candidates, and their spouses within 120 days of a general presidential election

-In addition, the Secret Service provides protection at National Special Security Events, when designated as such by the Secretary of the Department of Homeland Security.
+In addition, the Secret Service protects National Special Security Events, when designated as such by the Secretary of the Department of Homeland Security.

 How to Become a Secret Service Agent